xezgin/text-classification-project-2/README.md

 # text-classification-project-2
-# check presentation for more information about this project
+# check https://github.com/xezgin/text-classification-project-2/blob/main/text-classification-project-2-presentation.pdf for more information about this project